jamesalbert/jam-uci/README.md

 }
 ```

-There should also be a .eee file in the root directory of the project we're submitting to specify what and where to submit.
+There should also be a `.eee` file in the root directory of the project we're submitting to specify what and where to submit.

-$PROJECT_DIR/.eee:
+`$PROJECT_DIR/.eee`:
 ```
 {
   "course": "143B",